 Jackie Robinson broke the color barrier in his debut with the Brooklyn Dodgers on April 15, 1947 marking a milestone in baseball history.
-As a way of celebrating this momentous event and keeping the memory of Jackie Robinson alive, the Detroit Tigers invited Michigan schools to participate in the 17th Annual Jackie Robinson Art, Essay and Poetry Contest.
+To celebrate this momentous event and keep the legacy of Jackie Robinson alive, the Tigers host the annual Jackie Robinson Art, Essay and Poetry Contest.

-POETRY: Write a poem that explores one or more of Jackie Robinson's nine values of success - Courage, Determination, Teamwork, Persistence, Integrity, Citizenship, Justice, Commitment, and Excellence.
-Poems should be typewritten and double-spaced and limited to one page.
+POETRY: Write a poem that explores one or more of Jackie Robinson's Nine Values.
+Each poem should be typewritten, double-spaced and limited to one page.

 ( Adobe Acrobat required.
 To view and print PDF files, you must download the free Adobe Acrobat Reader Installer file AND double-click the file to install Adobe Acrobat Reader on your computer.)